12 pubs for a great Sunday lunch in Kent

 With its open fires and cosy seating area, The Malt Shovel is like a home away from home nestled right in the heart of the community of Dartford.
 The meat for the Sunday roasts is all reared in the area, with options featuring a boneless leg of lamb, or for vegetarians there is a nut roast.

-The Malt Shovel’s signature dish is its cauliflower cheese, and it is so well-known that the pub is fondly referred to as ‘the home of cauliflower cheese’, so it is a must-try when you visit.
+The pub is known for its side of cauliflower cheese, so it is a must-try when you visit.
 Top it all off with a zesty lemon tart from the mouth-watering pudding selection.
 Sit back in the pretty beer gardens with a cider and you have the recipe for a perfect Sunday afternoon.

 42 Station Road, Minster, Ramsgate & 1 Dover Street, Canterbury

 The Corner House in Minster and Canterbury are ideal places for getting your Sunday roast fix.
-Sit in the sympathetically decorated restaurant and try the chicken liver parfait with port jelly, followed by a roasted belly of pork complete with apple sauce and pork scratching and roast potatoes.
+Sit in the sympathetically decorated restaurant and try the chicken liver parfait with port jelly, followed by belly of pork complete with apple sauce, pork scratching and roast potatoes.

-Wash it all down with a pint of ale or cider sourced locally at the Ramsgate Brewery, and curl up for a well deserved lazy Sunday afternoon.
+Wash it all down with a pint of local ale or cider from breweries such as Whitstable Bay, Chapel Down and Biddenden Cider and curl up for a well deserved lazy Sunday afternoon.

 Locals, walkers and families alike will find a haven in the form of The Plough, a traditional inn with original buildings dating back as far as 1260.
 It is a pocket of character with its oak beams and former fireplaces, and legend has it that a blacksmith once shoed his horse at the bar!